 \subsection{Motivation of Survey Descent}

-Prior to the formal analysis, we first describe and motivate some characteristic features within Survey Descent's design.
+Before the formal analysis, we first describe and motivate some characteristic features within Survey Descent's design.
 First, note that the subproblems are simple quadratic programs with Euclidean ball constraints.
-Thus, they are efficiently solveable using second-order conic solvers.
+Thus, they are efficiently solvable using second-order conic solvers.
 When all constraints moreover hold with equality, as occurs in our local convergence analysis, solving them further simplifies to routine linear algebra.

-Next, the differentiability of input survey points is inspired by the common ``differentiability of every iterate'' behavior exhibited by a variety of popular first-order methods\footnote{Bundle methods (discussed in Section \ref{sec:bundle}) are a notable exception.
-Bundle method iterates often land exactly on the nonsmooth points of their associated objectives as a consequence of minimizing their underlying cutting-plane models.} when applied to nonsmooth objectives.
+Next, the differentiability of input survey points is inspired by the common ``differentiability of every iterate'' behavior exhibited by a variety of popular first-order methods\footnote{Bundle methods (discussed in Section \ref{sec:related}) are a notable exception.
+Their iterates often land exactly on the nonsmooth points of their associated objectives as a consequence of minimizing their underlying cutting-plane models.} when applied to nonsmooth objectives.
 To illustrate, Figures \ref{fig:phenom}c and \ref{fig:norm}c show that the BFGS iterates minimizing the figures' nonsmooth objectives are always differentiable.
 This behavior also manifests in \citet{lewis2009}, for example, when minimizing the nonsmooth Rosenbrock and Chebyshev-Rosenbrock objectives.
 Recent works have begun developing theoretical explanations for this occurrence.
 In particular, \citet{bianchi2020} proved that, under standard assumptions, (stochastic) gradient descent iterates are differentiable with probability-one\footnote{We distinguish the notion of ``almost all iterates of a first-order method are differentiable'' from the also common notion of ``almost all points in the domain are differentiable''---describing how all locally Lipschitz functions are non-differentiable on an at most measure-zero set in their domain.
 The latter result is often called Rademacher's Theorem.} even when objectives are nonconvex.
 Thus, we can easily imagine creating a survey of points at which $h$ is differentiable by running BFGS or GD for a few initializing iterates and collecting some subset of those iterates.
 (For further discussion of implementation, see Section \ref{sec:implement}.)

 Lastly, the size $k$ of the survey itself relates to the dimension of the subdifferential of $h$ at its global minimizer $\bx$ (assuming it exists) while the individual points $\left\{s_{i}\right\}_{i=1}^{k}$ ``survey the landscape'' of $h$ near $\bx$.
 The next two subsections elaborate on these intuitions.